riocrokite/SAFIRE/README.md

 3.5 Xenon price remains the same
-4. ISRU rebalance, slow but no heat radiators needed, can produce only oxidizer, 1t of Oxidizer per day for large ISRU, 200kg for small can operate at almost 100% efficiency unmanned, kerbals give reduced improvement (~10% per level) 30 EC needed for 100% small efficiency, 120 EC needed for large 100% efficiency
+4. ISRU rebalance, slow but no heat radiators needed, can produce only oxidizer, 1t of Oxidizer per day for large ISRU, 200kg for small can operate at almost 100% efficiency unmanned, Kerbals give reduced improvement (~10% per level) 30 EC needed for 100% small efficiency, 120 EC needed for large 100% efficiency

 Copyright 2019 by riocrokite